Anadea/anadea_blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 Given this, we invite you to consider this maturity path that can help your organization plan AI adoption effectively.

-Stage 1.
+#### Stage 1.
 FAQ / Flow Bot

 The journey often starts with basic chatbots.
 Such bots can answer frequently asked questions and guide users through decision trees or forms.
 They are typically lightweight and easy to deploy.
 Due to their simplicity, they require minimal training data.
 As a result, they can become an excellent entry point for those who are just starting their experiments with AI.

 At this stage, AI is mainly reactive.
 It provides static responses without reasoning or external actions.

-Stage 2.
+#### Stage 2.
 LLM + RAG

 The next step is to integrate large language models with retrieval-augmented generation.
 Bots with this functionality can fetch and summarize relevant documents from a knowledge base.
 As a result, they can handle open-ended questions as their responses are powered by real-time data.

-Stage 3.
+#### Stage 3.
 Tool-Using Assistant

 The third stage introduces action capabilities.
 AI can now act as an assistant that interacts with systems.
 For example, it can call APIs and interact with databases.
 Thanks to this, it is possible to rely on it in multi-step tasks, like booking meetings or managing resources.

 The implementation of such solutions requires careful planning of system integration, including access controls and permissions management.

-Stage 4.
+#### Stage 4.
 Autonomous AI Agent

 The final stage is the autonomous AI agent.
 It will already be capable of reasoning, planning, and acting with minimal human intervention.
 At this stage, AI can handle cross-system orchestration, automate workflows, and make intelligent decisions based on context.

-Want to build your custom AI agent?

-At Anadea, we have relevant experience and proven track record in building AI tools.
+{{< advert_with_cta title="Want to build your custom AI agent?" description="At Anadea, we have relevant experience and proven track record in building AI tools." button="Let’s discuss" url="https://anadea.info/services/custom-ai-agent-development" >}}

-Let’s discuss

-AI Agent/Chatbot in Different Use Cases
+## AI Agent/Chatbot in Different Use Cases

 Though the difference between AI agent and chatbot is quite significant, it doesn't mean that these two types of solutions don’t share some use cases.
 However, the purposes of their application won’t be the same.
 Here are a couple of examples.

-Customer Service Automation
+### Customer Service Automation

 Chatbots can handle routine queries such as “What’s my order status?” or “What’s your refund policy?”.
-Though the interaction with chatbots may lack human touch, according to the survey performed by Uberall, 80% of people who have experience in communicating with chatbots describe it as generally positive.
+Though the interaction with chatbots may lack human touch, according to the survey performed by [Uberall](https://uberall.com/en-us/company/press-releases/study-80-of-consumers-report-chatbot-experiences-as-positive-yet-nearly-60-still-lack-strong-enthusiasm-for-the-technology-according-to-new-uberall-study), 80% of people who have experience in communicating with chatbots describe it as generally positive.

 AI agents can perform much more complicated tasks than chatbots.
 They can be trained to initiate refunds within policy limits or reschedule deliveries by connecting to logistics APIs.

 AI customer support agents have proven highly efficient in practice.
-For example, H&M implemented an AI-powered chat agent to handle repetitive queries.
+For example, [H&M implemented an AI-powered chatbot](https://www.crescendo.ai/blog/automated-customer-service-examples) to handle repetitive queries.
 The range of its tasks includes order tracking and return policies.
 The system resolves 80% of queries without human help.
 Apart from this, it cuts response times from minutes to seconds and supports customers 24/7 in 15+ languages.
 The escalation of only complex cases reduces reliance on regional teams and lowered customer service costs by approximately 30% annually.

-IT Helpdesk
+### IT Helpdesk

 Chatbots help to reduce the workload for tech support specialists.
 While human employees are busy with standard issues that require their intervention, AI chatbots can provide instant answers to password policy or device setup questions.

 In this domain, AI agents are implemented to automate such processes as password resets, support ticket triage, and ticket status updates.

-For instance, a US city managed to save over 3,000 IT helpdesk hours annually by automating repetitive requests with the help of agentic AI.
+For instance, a US city managed to [save over 3,000 IT Helpdesk hours](https://www.moveworks.com/us/en/customers/municipal-ai-savings-case-study) annually by automating repetitive requests with the help of agentic AI.

-HR
+### HR

 The introduction of a simple chatbot can significantly improve employee satisfaction.
 With such solutions at hand, people do not need to wait for long hours (or days) before HR staff are free to answer their standard questions.
 A chatbot can provide answers to such requests as “What are my healthcare benefits?” or “How many PTO days do I have left?” just within seconds.

 AI agents are built for multi-step tasks, which require interaction with different systems.
 They can be trained to update PTO balances, process adjustments, and complete onboarding tasks (like creating accounts, assigning training, etc.).

-Sales and Revenue Operations (RevOps)
+### Sales and Revenue Operations (RevOps)

 Chatbot can handle top-of-funnel requests such as product details, pricing tiers, or feature explanations.

 Meanwhile, AI agents can qualify leads and update CRM entries.
 Moreover, they can schedule sales meetings by syncing with calendars.

-Operations and Back Office
+### Operations and Back Office

 You can implement a chatbot to get quick access to standard operating procedure guidelines or policies.

 If you need intelligent automation for checking and adjusting inventory levels or for triggering alerts when some particular criteria are met, your choice should be an AI agent.

-Want to find out how GenAI can be used in your business processes?

-Learn about the ways GenAI tools, including AI agents, can transform your businesses.
+{{< advert_with_cta title="Want to find out how GenAI can be used in your business processes?" description="Learn about the ways GenAI tools, including AI agents, can transform your businesses." button="Read the guide" url="https://anadea.info/blog/gen-ai-applications-for-business/" >}}

-Read the guide

-Custom AI Agent Development by Anadea
+## Custom AI Agent Development by Anadea

 Our company has been working with AI technologies since 2019.
 Over this period, we have gained solid expertise in this sphere.
 Now, we use the power of AI technologies to help organizations address their core business challenges:

-Operational friction
+* Operational friction

-Limited scalability
+* Limited scalability

-Slow decision-making
+* Slow decision-making

-Costly customer service
+* Costly customer service

 Our AI development team includes 20+ seasoned experts who have deep knowledge across various domains.
 We have successfully delivered 16+ AI projects for global expertise and built 9+ custom AI agents for various industries, including but not limited to education, retail, energy, logistics, and healthcare.

-Our team manages every stage of custom AI agent development, from aligning the technology to your business objectives to maintenance of solutions amid your evolving needs.
+Our team manages every stage of [custom AI agent development](https://anadea.info/services/custom-ai-agent-development), from aligning the technology to your business objectives to maintenance of solutions amid your evolving needs.

-Curious about how to build an AI agent for your business?

-That’s what we talked about in one of our articles.
-Explore our comprehensive guide on AI agent development.
+{{< advert_with_cta title="Curious about how to build an AI agent for your business?" description="That’s what we talked about in one of our articles.
+Explore our comprehensive guide on AI agent development. " button="Learn more!" url="https://anadea.info/blog/how-to-build-an-ai-agent/" >}}

-Learn more!

-Conclusion: Chatbot vs AI Agent
+## Conclusion: Chatbot vs AI Agent

 Chatbots and AI agents are not competitors.
 They serve different goals.